OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 ---
 title: "Why we chose Kubernetes, Linux, and .NET Core for Octopus Cloud"
-description: A reflection on the architecture options we considered for hosting Octopus Cloud v2.
+description: A reflection on the architectural options we considered for hosting Octopus Cloud v2.
 author: michael.richardson@octopus.com
 visibility: private
 published: 2020-01-01